mounirelbakkali1/java-memory-management-best-practice/README.md

 # Java Memory Management Workshop

+>"It is not enough to know that knowledge exists; one must also know how to acquire it and apply it in meaningful ways."

 Welcome to the Java Memory Management Workshop!
 In this workshop, you will embark on a journey to enhance your knowledge of memory management in Java and become proficient in implementing best practices for efficient memory handling.

 ## Workshop Parts